sergio-arce/weather/README.md

 Want to contribute?
 Follow these recommendations.

 1. Fork it!

-    2. Create your Features branch: git checkout -b my-new-feature
+2. Create your Features branch: `git checkout -b my-new-feature`

-    3. Commit your changes: git commit -m "Add some feature"
+3. Commit your changes: `git commit -m "Add some feature"`

-    4. Push to the branch: git push origin my-new-branch.
+4. Push to the branch: `git push origin my-new-branch`

-### Api

 ### Built with